bitcoindevkit/bitcoindevkit.org/docs/case-studies.md

         <h3>
           <a href="https://play.google.com/store/apps/details?id=com.goldenraven.padawanwallet" target="_blank">Padawan Wallet</a>
         </h3>
-        <p>Padawan is a testnet-only bitcoin wallet filled with tutorials to learn how to use bitcoin on mobile.
-It is a self-study tool in a risk-free environment using the bitcoin testnet network.</p>
+        <p>Padawan is a testnet-only bitcoin wallet packed with tutorials to learn how to use bitcoin on mobile.</p>
       </div>
       <div class="case-study-item">
         <a href="https://www.seba.swiss/" target="_blank">